-During the quarter the Fund continued to build or initiate positions in high-quality businesses that MFS believed had attractive risk/return profiles while trimming or eliminating companies that it believed had become more fully valued or were facing structural headwinds.
+During the third quarter, the team continued to build or initiate positions in high-quality businesses that they believed had attractive risk/return profiles while trimming or eliminating companies that had become more fully valued or were facing structural headwinds.
 Key trades during the third quarter included:

 - The team initiated a position in Aristocrat Leisure, an Australian manufacturer of gambling machines.
 There are high barriers to entry for slot machine manufacturers given the scale needed to navigate the myriad gaming regulatory bodies in different jurisdictions.
 The business is less cyclical today given the growth in machine leasing over the outright sale of slot machines, which is dependant on the casino capex cycle.

 - The team added to Assa Abloy and Experian driven by attractive valuations.

 - The team trimmed Canadian National Railway and added to Canadian Pacific Railway, reflecting the team’s higher conviction in the former following its successful acquisition of Kansas City Southern.